Table of Contents

 Interaction with HTTP Authentication

-We are not aware of any Fever clients which respond to HTTP authentication challenges.
-If the Web server or The Arsse is configured to require successful HTTP authentication, Fever clients are not likely to be able to connect properly.
+Fever was not designed with HTTP authentication in mind, and few clients respond to challenges.
+If the Web server or The Arsse is configured to require successful HTTP authentication, most Fever clients are not likely to be able to connect properly.

 Interaction with Folders